 It all started after the company bought Jenney Electric here in Fort Wayne in September of 1893.
 G.E. had more than 10,000 employees.
 From 1930 to 1940, G.E. became one of the largest producers of specialty transformers and motors.

-During World War II, the facility here in Fort Wayne was a powerhouse supplier of superchargers for military aircraft.
-Something they were recognized for.
+During World War II, the facility in Fort Wayne was a powerhouse supplier of superchargers for military aircraft.
 Fort Wayne G.E. retiree Tom Jewel said G.E. put so many people to work back then if someone in your family didn’t work for G.E. then you had a friend or neighbor who did.
 Jewel said he started working for the company in 1969.
 Prior to that his grandfather, father and mother all did.
 Since 1969, Jewel said there had always been talk the plant would close.
 But now that it appears G.E. will pull the plug soon.

 “We knew this day was coming for quite some time.
 So, it’s not really a shock, but it’s still sad because the next generation and the generation after that – where are the young people going to work?
 You could come here with just a high school education,” G.E.
 Retiree Tom Jewel said.